CedricMeu/ugent-typst-template/0.1.0/README.md

 - The library [acrostiche](https://typst.app/universe/package/acrostiche) is used to manage acronyms.
     These are maintained under `src/acronyms.typ`.

-## Other remarks

-The `front-page` function is really only a placeholder for the eventual front page which you will have to export from Plato yourself.

 ## License
 This template is licensed under the GPL-3.0 license.
 See the LICENSE file for more information.